opendocsg/slw-judgments-backfill/2003_SGHC_19/report.md

 15     Finally, the Public Prosecutor argued that, even if we accepted the finding that Joselyn had taken a drink from the man in the white shirt, this should not be sufficient in law to rebut the presumption on a balance of probabilities.
 The man in the white shirt was not produced, nor was there any evidence to show that the drink had been tampered with.
 The Public Prosecutor contended that "...to allow **mere suspicion of spiking** to succeed as a defence in consumption cases would seriously undermine the efficacy of the Misuse of Drugs Act in combating drug consumption."

-16     In _Cheng Siah Johnson v PP_ [2002] 2 SLR 481, this Court noted that the defence of spiking is one that is commonly raised because they are allegations which are extremely easy to make but almost
+16     In _Cheng Siah Johnson v PP_ <span class="citation">[2002] 2 SLR 481</span>, this Court noted that the defence of spiking is one that is commonly raised because they are allegations which are extremely easy to make but almost

 impossible to debunk.
 It went on to state that the correct approach to a commonly used defence is to approach it with greater caution and circumspection than usual in the absence of other credible evidence.
 It was apparent from the grounds of decision that the district judge clearly had the above principles in mind when she reached her decision.